ccbogel/QualCoder/README.md

 [![Horizontal Coding: AI-Based Qualitative Data Analysis in QualCoder, Free & Open Source](https://img.youtube.com/vi/FrQyTOTJhCc/hqdefault.jpg)](https://www.youtube.com/watch?v=FrQyTOTJhCc)

 In addition to what's shown in the video, QualCoder AI now also includes an **AI Chat**, offering three forms of dicussions with the AI:
 - **Code Chat:** Let the AI analyze the data in the codings for a particular code and chat about the results.
-You can choose between different prompts or define you own.
+You can choose between different prompts or define your own.
 The sources from your empirical data are referenced in the text.
 - **Topic Chat:** Let the AI analyze any topic in you empirical data (independent of previous coding).
 Again, several prompts are available, the sources are referenced, and you can discuss the results with the AI.
 - **General Chat:** Ask the AI anything, not related to your data.
 Basically a build-in ChatGPT.